 - 3.4(A) Section 10, Article XI of the Oregon Constitution prohibits counties from creating any debt or liabilities which shall singly or in the aggregate, with previous debts or liabilities, exceed the sum of \$5,000, unless those debts or liabilities are incurred to carry out purposes authorized by statute, and do not exceed limits fixed by statute.
-ORS 287A.105 authorizes counties to incur debts or liabilities under ORS 271.390 and similar statutes if the debts or liabilities do not exceed one percent of the real market value of all taxable property in the county, or any lesser limit on bonded indebtedness in the county charter. - (1) The County does not have a charter limiting the issuance of bonded indebtedness.
+ORS 287A.105 authorizes counties to incur debts or liabilities under ORS 271.390 and similar statutes if the debts or liabilities do not exceed one percent of the real market value of all taxable property in the county, or any lesser limit on bonded indebtedness in the county charter. - (1) The County does not have a charter limiting the issuance of bonded indebtedness. - (2) The County has issued bonded indebtedness that is subject to the limit of 287A.105 prior to the execution of this Financing Agreement, and there is \$ aggregate principal amount of borrowings currently outstanding, after the issuance of this Financing Agreement, that is subject to this limit.

-Page 5 - Financing Agreement

-- (2) The County has issued bonded indebtedness that is subject to the limit of 287A.105 prior to the execution of this Financing Agreement, and there is \$96,890,000 aggregate principal amount of borrowings currently outstanding, after the issuance of this Financing Agreement and the defeasance of the portion of the County's Full Faith and Credit Obligations, Series 2003 and the County's Full Faith and Credit Obligations, Series 2004 refunded with this Financing Agreement, that is subject to this limit. - (3) The real market value of the County for Fiscal Year 2012 is \$45,749,197,720, and the total amount of borrowings subject to the limit described in Section 287A.105 which the County may have outstanding is \$457,491,977. - (4) \$96,890,000 is less than \$457,491,977 (one percent of the real market value of all taxable property within the County), therefore the County is within the limit described in ORS 287A.105. - 3.4(B) The obligation of the County to make Financing Payments shall be unconditional, and the County shall pay the Financing Payments from any and all of its legally available taxes, revenues and other funds.
-The County hereby pledges its full faith and credit and taxing power within the limitations of Sections 11 and 11b of Article XI of the Oregon Constitution to pay the Financing Payments and other amounts due under this Financing Agreement. - 3.4(C) The County hereby agrees that its obligation to pay all Financing Payments and Additional Charges is absolute and unconditional, and shall not be subject to any of the following: - (1) any setoff, counterclaim, recoupment, defense or other right which the County may have against the Escrow Agent, any contractor or anyone else for any reason whatsoever: - any insolvency, bankruptcy, reorganization or similar proceedings by the County; - (3) abatement through damage, destruction or non-availability of the Projects refinanced with this Financing Agreement; or - (4) any other event or circumstance whatsoever, whether or not similar to any of the foregoing.
+(3) The real market value of the County for Fiscal Year 2012 is $$, and the total amount of borrowings subject to the limit described in Section 287A.105 which the County may have outstanding is $$. ' / (one percent of the real market value of refore the County is within the limit described in ORS 28 7A.105.

+- 3.4(B) The obligation of the County to make Financing Payments shall be unconditional, and the County shall pay the Financing Payments from any and all of its legally available taxes, revenues and other funds.
+The County hereby pledges its full faith and credit and taxing power within the limitations of Sections 11 and 11b of Article XI of the Oregon Constitution to pay the Financing Payments and other amounts due under this Financing Agreement. - 3.4(C) The County hereby agrees that its obligation to pay all Financing Payments and Additional Charges is absolute and unconditional, and shall not be subject to any of the following:

+- (1) any setoff, counterclaim, recoupment, defense or other right which the County may have against the Escrow Agent, any contractor or anyone else for any reason whatsoever: - (2) any insolvency, bankruptcy, reorganization or similar proceedings by the County; - (3) abatement through damage, destruction or non-availability of the Projects financed with this Financing Agreement; or - (4) any other event or circumstance whatsoever, whether or not similar to any of the foregoing.